codeKobby/tenzzen-app/docs/DATABASE_AND_FLOWS.md

 This document provides a comprehensive overview of the database architecture and user interaction flows for the Tenzzen learning platform.

+> **Note**: This document has been superseded by the updated database structure documentation in [DATABASE_STRUCTURE.md](./DATABASE_STRUCTURE.md) and [DATABASE_IMPROVEMENTS.md](./DATABASE_IMPROVEMENTS.md).
+The information below reflects the legacy database structure before the normalization improvements were implemented.

 ## Database Schema Diagram

 ```mermaid